Red Earth Native American Cultural Festival

 Related VideosView Videos

-Join over 30,000 annual visitors to Red Earth as they line the streets of downtown to wait patiently for the presentation of Native American dancers, tribal leaders, bands and singers, many of whom are dressed in breathtaking native regalia.
-Watch the procession flood the streets in-between Oklahoma City’s skyscrapers in the morning hours, and catch a glimpse of what makes each tribe and nation unique.
+Join over 30,000 annual visitors to Red Earth as they line the streets to wait patiently for the presentation of Native American dancers, tribal leaders, bands and singers, many of whom are dressed in breathtaking native regalia.
+Watch the procession flood the streets and catch a glimpse of what makes each tribe and nation unique.

-After the parade, follow the crowds into the nearby Cox Convention Center to enter Red Earth’s center stage.
+After the Red Earth Parade, follow the crowds into the Remington Park Racetrack & Casino to enter Red Earth’s center stage.
 Inside, dancers of all ages and nations gather in the main arena waiting to showcase the originality and skill associated with each tribe’s style of dance.
 Take a seat in the stands and take in the view: women are garbed in everything from apron dresses with beaded collars to intricate bell dresses, while men’s attire varies from basic loincloths to colorful outerwear complete with feather headdresses and bustles.
 As impressive as the clothing is, the sound made from each individual strand of bells, beads and shells carries itself effortlessly throughout the arena.

-In addition to the masters of dance presenting art in motion, over 200 masters in basketry, beadwork, jewelry, fiber works, pottery, sculpture and two-dimensional art in various media transform sections of the Cox Convention Center into a living museum.
+In addition to the masters of dance presenting art in motion, over 200 masters in basketry, beadwork, jewelry, fiber works, pottery, sculpture and two-dimensional art in various media transform sections of Remington Park into a living museum.
 Visitors to Red Earth are invited to browse rows upon rows of artwork created or inspired by Native Americans including paintings, animal hides and unique home decorations.
 The center of the art market is anchored by a towering teepee surrounded by a children’s arts and crafts area.